dinoboards/yellow-msx-series-for-rc2014/README.md

 *Standing on the shoulders of giants.
 Many thanks to all who share their knowledge and passions*

+## Disclaimer

+My little kits described here are not authorised or associated in anyway with the rightful owners of the MSX trademark/platform.
+These kits are designed to be MSX compatible.
+There is nothing 'official' here.

+And my thanks to all the pioneers and developers of this platform - An inspiring platform that continues to enable also sorts of creativity and joy for myself and many others.

 ## License
 Copyright 2021 Dean Netherton